Autumn Colours of Japan | Sisterhood Womens Travel

 Explore Lake Kawaguchi of the Fuji Five Lakes area

-Visit to the Itchiku Art Museum including works by master Kimono designer Kubota Itchiku
+Visit to the Itchiku Art Museum, including works by master Kimono designer Kubota Itchiku

-Cruise on Lake Kawaguchi enjoying the views of Mt Fuji
+Cruise on Lake Kawaguchi, enjoying the views of Mt Fuji

 Visit to Kawaguchiko Music Forest